jjaramillo/JQuery.JPopIt.Js/README.txt

     'Height': 50 - Minimum height for the bubble

 -Pending Work:
-	>Content should supports url (and do the server call and render the server response)
+	>Content should support urls (and do the server call and render the server response)
 	>Callbacks
-	>There is some unwante behavior when you try to close the bubbles manually
+	>There is some unwanted behavior when you try to close the bubbles manually
+        >Thinking about placing the bubbles anywhere and displaying them horizontally and vertically.
+	>Custom Show/Hide animations